 2.)
 The Four Rules of Using Fake Words – by Chris Winkle

 3.)
-There Really Are 50 Eskimo Words For ‘Snow’ – by David Robson (Give this a quick skim for an interesting read on language and the importance of its use.)
+There Really Are 50 Eskimo Words For ‘Snow’ – by David Robson (This article isn’t about writing, but give it a quick skim for an interesting read on language and the importance of its use.)

 1.)
 Naming places in a fantasy novel – by Susan Leigh Noble